Ex-risks/Ex-Cursus/README.md

 ## Current Limits

 I should be plain about the limit.
-This is not a validated model of wolves, and I am not an ecologist.
-The bearings, the weights of the forces, the constants of energy and hunting are a bit speculative — tuned until the structure that emerges looks right, not fitted to field data.
+This is not a validated model of wolves, and I am not an ecologist, but an architect that draws with ecologies.
+So, the bearings, the weights of the forces, the constants of energy and hunting are a bit speculative — tuned until the structure that emerges looks right, not fitted to field data.
 So, please read the output as something made, not as a prediction.
 The scale is nominal: a unit is a model-pixel, and a kilometre is whatever kmPerPixel says it is.

 The arithmetic is also plain, gradients by central differences on the grid, time stepped forward by simple Euler — enough to move animals convincingly and to make a clean drawing, and not a claim on the third decimal.
 The track buffer holds 100,000 segments; past that the oldest are dropped and counted, so a very long run draws only what it still remembers.
 And there is no test suite here yet.